Audi A7 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates estimated Audi A7 insurance rates for different risk profiles and scenarios.
+The chart below illustrates average Audi A7 insurance rates for different risk profiles and scenarios.

-- The best full coverage rate is $815
+- The cheapest rate after discounts is $815

 - Raising to $1,000 deductibles will save around $180 each year

-- Higher-risk drivers with multiple tickets or accidents could pay upwards of $3,076 or more
+- Higher-risk drivers with serious driving violations could pay upwards of $3,076

-- Policy cost for full coverage for a teen driver for full coverage may cost $5,364
+- The cost with full coverage for a teen driver may cost $5,364

-Insurance rates for an Audi A7 also range considerably based on your risk profile, the model year and trim level, and policy deductibles and limits.
+Auto insurance rates for an Audi A7 can also vary considerably based on the trim level of your A7, your risk profile, and policy deductibles and limits.

-A more mature driver with a clean driving record and high deductibles could pay as little as $1,300 every 12 months on average, or $108 per month, for full coverage.
-Rates are highest for teenagers, where even good drivers can expect to pay upwards of $5,300 a year.
+More mature drivers with a good driving record and high physical damage deductibles could pay as little as $1,300 every 12 months on average for full coverage.
+Rates are much higher for teen drivers, where even without any violations or accidents they will have to pay upwards of $5,300 a year.
 View Rates by Age

-Your home state also has a big influence on Audi A7 insurance rates.
-A middle-age driver might find rates as low as $930 a year in states like Vermont, Wisconsin, and North Carolina, or at least $1,910 on average in Michigan, New York, and Florida.
+Where you live also has a big influence on Audi A7 insurance rates.
+A middle-age driver might find rates as low as $930 a year in states like Vermont, Wisconsin, and North Carolina, or have to pay at least $1,910 on average in Michigan, New York, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |